Sundiata Gaines: Return to the Bighorns (2015)

 In July 2015, Gaines joined the Detroit Pistons for the 2015 NBA Summer League.
 On November 2, 2015, he was acquired by the Reno Bighorns, returning to the franchise for a second stint.
 On December 8, he was waived by the Bighorns after appearing in just four games.

 Ironi Nes Ziona (2016)

 On January 2, 2016, Gaines was acquired by Openjobmetis Varese of the Italian League.
 However, before playing a game for them, he left the Italian club on January 13 to sign with Ironi Nes Ziona of the Israeli Premier League for the rest of the season.

 Salt Lake City Stars (2016–2017)

 On November 12, 2016, Gaines signed with the Salt Lake City Stars of the NBA Development League.

 In 2017, Gaines competed for The Washington Generals in The Basketball Tournament.
 Gaines was the leading scorer for the team with 22 points in the one game they played before being eliminated by The Matadors.

 On February 19, 2018, Gaines was reported to have signed with Defensor Sporting of the Liga Uruguaya de Basketball.
 However, he never played a game for the team.

-Peñarol (2021)

-Gaines joined Peñarol for the 2020–21 season.